 - Comprehensive and collision coverage limits

-Limits are the highest amount of coverage in terms of money that your insurance company will provide you.
-If you exceed your limit, you must pay out of pocket for any costs you incur when filing a claim.
+Limits are the highest amount of money that your insurance company will payout for your claim.
+If you exceed this number, you must pay out of pocket for any remaining expenses.
+No one wants that, especially when severe injuries occur resulting in hospital and rehabilitation bills.

-Every type of insurance you buy comes with a limit.
-However, many of the coverages you get will come with different ones.
-Below is a list of various types of auto coverages and some information about them:
+Every individual type of auto insurance you buy comes with a limit.
+Below is a list of coverages with their own limits:

-- Collision coverage.
-This covers damages to your car if it’s involved in a collision with another vehicle or an object such as a tree.
-Collision insurance is optional.
-This is because it only covers the damages to your car.
+- Collision insurance.
+Collision pays for damages to your car if it’s involved in a crash with another vehicle or an object such as a tree.
+This coverage is optional and only covers the damages to your vehicle.

-- Comprehensive coverage.
-Comprehensive covers damages to your car out of your control such as theft or vandalism.
-Like collision, comprehensive insurance is optional.
+- Comprehensive insurance.
+Comprehensive covers damages to your vehicle from events out of your control such as theft or vandalism or falling trees.
+Like collision, this coverage is not required.

 - Property damage liability (PDL).
 This pays for damages to other vehicles or property caused by your car.
 PDL is mandatory in 49 states, as well as in Washington D.C.